 Your institution’s final score will be based on the percentage of points it earns by pursuing relevant credits across Academics (AC), Engagement (EN), Operations (OP), and Planning & Administration (PA).
 Some credits may not apply to your institution.
 For example, the Food & Dining credits do not apply to institutions without dining services operations.
 This means that credits that are not relevant to your institution will not be counted against its score.

-In addition, your institution may earn up to four Innovation & Leadership points for exemplary and path-breaking initiatives.
-These bonus points are added to the percentage-based score, as follows:
+In addition, your institution may claim Innovation & Leadership points for exemplary and path-breaking initiatives.
+These bonus points are either added to the percentage-based score (STARS 2.2) or the total number of points earned (STARS 3.0).

 Public recognition is earned on the following basis.
 STARS only provides positive recognition.
 Each seal represents significant sustainability leadership.